ansible-collections/ibm_zos_cics/docs/source/playbooks.rst

 ---------------

 Ansible has a module defaults feature to use the same values during every use of a module, rather than repeating them everytime.

-Here we can set the host url and credentials of the **cmci_get** module to be the same throughout the playbook.
+For example, when using CMCI modules to manage CICS and CICSPlex SM resources and definitions, you can set the host url and credentials of the **cmci_get** module to be the same throughout the playbook.

 .. code-block:: yaml